FelipeXavier99/revisando-SQL-e-MYSQL/1_revisao.md

 --select d.email,a.id from dados2 d,dados2 a WHERE DATEPART(YEAR,d.dataaniver) = DATEPART(YEAR,a.dataaniver);
 --SELECT * FROM   demo where age > (select avg(age) from demo);
 -- SELECT avg(vendas)as media,DATEPART(MONTH,dataaniver) AS MES FROM dados2 GROUP by DATEPART(MONTH,dataaniver) ORDER BY dataaniver
---CREATE VIEW idadeMaior AS --SELECT name,age from demo WHERE age>18
+--SELECT age,case WHEN age >=18 THEN 'é de maior' else 'é de menor' END as adolecente from demo